 Professional exhibiting began for Morisot at age twenty-three when, in 1864, she participated in the famous Salon de Paris for landscape painting.
 By 1872 the known collector Durand-Ruel took notice of her work and purchased twenty-two of her works.
 She exhibited regularly at the Salon, and in 1874 she was invited to participate in the Société Anonyme des Artistes-Peintres, Sculpteurs, Graveurs show, the first Impressionist exhibition.
 At the time, Impressionism was regarded as anything from excitingly bold to insane, and for a woman in the field, it was twice as difficult to be taken seriously.
 However, Morisot's dedication to the genre and to her own work earned her critical success, and put her alongside her peers, including Monet.
 Her work soon gained the favor of Le Figaro critic Albert Wolff.

-When Morisot eventually married, to Manet's brother Eugene, she continued to exhibit under full maiden name to retain her recognition, showing, as always, the confidence she held in her abilities as an artist.
+When Morisot eventually married, to Manet's brother Eugene, she continued to exhibit under her full maiden name to retain her recognition, showing, as always, the confidence she held in her abilities as an artist.
 By the time of her death by pneumonia in 1895, her career was considered on par with her contemporaries, though her standing in art history has been greatly dismissed until recently.